Wendy Jacob: Life

 Illinois State University, and taught at Massachusetts College of Art and Design.

 She lives and works in Cambridge, Massachusetts.

 Art career

-She has created installations and interventions in social spaces since 1989, and has developed a distinct body of sculptural works which investigate the interface between architecture and the bodies of the people and animals who inhabit the built environment.
-Jacob is also a member of the Chicago-based collaborative Haha, whose work focuses on the exploration of social positions relative to a particular site, and which has produced over two dozen influential projects since the late 1980s.
+Jacob has created installations and interventions in social spaces since 1989, and has developed a distinct body of sculptural works which investigate the interface between architecture and the bodies of the people and animals who inhabit the built environment.
+She is also a member of the Chicago-based collaborative Haha, whose work focuses on the exploration of social positions relative to a particular site, and which has produced over two dozen influential projects since the late 1980s.

 One of Jacob's collaborations has been the creation of the Squeeze Chair, inspired by Temple Grandin's hug machine.
-For several years in the 1990s, Jacob has worked with Grandin in developing furniture that squeezes or 'hugs' users.
+For several years in the 1990s, Jacob worked with Grandin in developing furniture that squeezes or 'hugs' users.